Robin91862/RiiTag-RPC/README.md

 ## Instructions
 1. [Setup RiiTag](/GUIDE.md) (if you haven't already)
-2. Grab the latest release from [GitHub Actions](https://github.com/t0g3pii/RiiTag-RPC/actions)
+2. Grab the latest release from [here](https://github.com/t0g3pii/RiiTag-RPC/releases/latest)
 3. Unzip, run the program and follow the instructions
 4. Done!